Whale watching rules to take effect in new year

-Licensing and regulations for whale watching in Washington waters will take effect in 2021 in an effort to protect endangered orcas, according to rules approved Friday by the state Fish and Wildlife Commission.
+Licensing and regulations for whale watching in Washington waters will take effect in 2021 in an effort to protect endangered Southern Resident orcas, according to rules approved last week by the state Fish and Wildlife Commission.

 The rules include a July through September season when commercial whale watching companies can view the orcas during two, two-hour periods daily.
 The rules limit the number of commercial vessels to three within a half-mile of the whales and include penalties for violations.